 Tim Lawler, Chief Executive of SportsAid said: “This is a fantastic example of the living legacy of London 2012.
 Young athletes still tell us how much the Games inspired them so we are delighted to be working with East Village to help them achieve their ambitions.
 As E20 Champions they will get the financial support that can make a huge difference at this stage of their lives and we are excited to see how they progress.
 The power of backing people is that the impact is seen for years to come.”

 The new partnership will see the E20 Champions become ambassadors for East Village where they will be invited to represent the area, taking part in events to encourage young people to get involved with sports.
-On Wednesday 1 October they visited the local school, Chobham Academy, which was recently rated Outstanding in its first Ofsted inspection.
+They will also be visiting the local school, Chobham Academy, which was recently rated Outstanding in its first Ofsted inspection.

 East Village’s E20 Champions: